deepinv/deepinv/docs/source/user_guide/physics/defining.rst

 .. tip::

-    You can also inherit from mixin classes such as :class:`deepinv.physics.TimeMixin` to provide useful methods for your physics.
+    You can also inherit from mixin classes such as :class:`deepinv.physics.TimeMixin` and :class:`deepinv.physics.MRIMixin` to provide useful methods for your physics.